 - Pedestrian traffic and other safety concerns

-Forklifts brakes don’t always work as effectively as those on other vehicles.
-And, trucks can easily become unbalanced if the driver suddenly applies the brakes too hard.
-This can cause a tipover or loss of load, putting the driver and nearby pedestrians at risk.
-Determining the safe stopping distance can help set safe speed limits so drivers don’t have to brake so hard.
+Another factor to consider relative to OSHA forklift speed limits: forklift brakes don’t always work as effectively as those on other vehicles.
+Trucks can easily become unbalanced if the driver suddenly applies the brakes too hard.
+This can cause a tip-over or loss of load, putting the driver and nearby pedestrians at risk.
+Determining the safe stopping distance can help set safe forklift speed limits, so drivers don’t have to brake so hard.

+Stopping distances are related to the top speed of a forklift.
 Safe stopping distances are affected by several factors.
-These include the weight of the truck, weight of the load and floor grading.
-The following formula is often used for calculation purposes.
+These include the weight of the truck, weight of the load, and floor grading.
+The following formula is often used for calculation purposes: